 “Confronting the Environmental Crisis” Abstract submission is closed

 The next issue of GAM, guest-edited by Alexander Passer and Marcella Ruschi Mendes Saade, invites proposals from the disciplines of architecture, civil engineering, environmental studies, urban planning, or material and cultural studies, to discuss the architectural design that a shift in perspective might take when it comes to environmental performance.
-The submission deadline for the final contribution is September 16, 2024.
+The submission deadline for the final contribution was September 16, 2024.

 Graz Architecture Magazine